intel/xpumanager/docs/sphinx/xpu-smi/raslog.rst

 RAS Log
 =======

-Collect GPU RAS (Reliability, Availability, Serviceability) hardware error records and write the raw binary payload to a file.
+Collect GPU RAS (Reliability, Availability, Serviceability) hardware error records.
-Reading the hardware log drains the error buffer, so a destination file is always required to ensure records are not lost.
+By default the read is non-destructive (peek): records remain in the hardware error buffer and can be read again by subsequent calls.
+Use ``--drain`` to consume records from the buffer; a ``--file`` destination is required in that mode to avoid data loss.

 .. note::